abbys114/Kickstarter-analysis/README.md

 We can conclude that outcomes based on goals show that campaigns with goals less then $10,000 were more successful then campaigns with goals greater then $10,000.
 This being said, campaigns with goals between $35,000 and $40,000, had a higher number of successful campaigns compared to failed and canceld ones also.

 ### What are some limitations of this dataset?
 Some limitations to this data could be that the results could vary country to country on the outcomes based on launch date and on campaign goals.
+We also do not know the genres of the successful play campaigns versus the failed and canceled ones, which could effect the success of funding a campaign.

 ### What are some other possible tables and/or graphs that we could create?
 Some other tables and graphs that could be created could be to seperate the data by country.
+We could also create tables and graphs about the years of these campaigns to see if campaigns have become more successful or not over the years.